 Sea Sickness - The majority of this tour will be based on boats so if you know you get sea sick easily, then remember to pack some anti-sea-sickness tablets, ginger, pressure bands or whatever it is that you find works for you!
 (By the way, when I go sailing, I use '15mg Stugeron tablets' which I buy online from Canada - seems to be the only stuff that works for me.
 Jess uses transdermscop (scopolamine 1.5) patches - the benefit of these being that you don't lose the medication if you do become sick!).
 Don't stress out, though, we'll be cruising and anchoring in very protected and sheltered areas within Prince William Sound, Kodiak and Geographic Harbour.

-Price does not include flights from your home town to Anchorage, Alaska, nor your return flight back home.
-The tour does include the domestic flights between Anchorage and Kodiak as well as a floatplane flight between Kodiak and Geographic Harbour.
+Price does not include flights from your home town to Anchorage, Alaska, nor your return flight from Kodiak back home.
+The tour does include the domestic flight between Anchorage and Kodiak.

 After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, currency, power plug types, etc.

 We do not loan out our own camera equipment for this alaska tour.
-We will bring a spare camera just in case but... be prepared to be self sufficient regarding your camera gear - however we do have some gear available for hire - book ahead.
+Be prepared to be self sufficient regarding your camera gear.

 A non-refundable, non-transferable $1,000 USD booking deposit is required.